-When my husband and I were first dating, we went skiing on a very bright sunny day.
-As we were heading up a ski lift, he asked me to give him an art lesson since he is an engineer and knew I was an artist.
+I was on a date once where I found myself skiing on a very bright sunny day.
+As we were heading up a ski lift, my companion asked me to give him an art lesson since he was an engineer and knew I was an artist.
 I responded by looking down on a row of pine trees that were below us and were casting beautiful shadows from the sun.
-I said, “ok, what color are the shadows?”
-He seemed confident when he answered, “they are grey”.
+I said, “Ok- what color are the shadows?”
+He seemed confident when he answered, “They are grey”.
 I said, “ok, this is your first art lesson… grey is not a color”.

-Over the years he has come to see the amount of color that can be present in shadows and more importantly, the variety that can reside there.
-But when I say that grey is not a color, I mean that- it doesn’t exist.
-Artists frequently talk about neutral colors, and then we think of “greys,” but I don’t like to think like that, and there are many artists that believe there is no such thing as a “neutral color”.
+When I say that grey is not a color, I mean that- it doesn’t exist.
+Artists frequently talk about neutral colors, and then we think of “greys.”
+But I don’t like to think like that- and there are many artists that believe there is no such thing as a “neutral color”.
 I am one of them.
 We believe that there is always a color dominance to any color mixture or even any “greyed-out” stick.

 Here is why…..

-I picked a “grey stick” to put across these different papers.
-Something amazing happens!
+Above I picked out in pastel a “grey stick” and put one straight line across these different papers.
+And something amazing happened!
 The exact same stick appears to change color and value as it goes across the different surfaces. (as if color wasn’t hard enough).
-The color looks orange on black paper, darker yellow on the white, orange-y on the blue paper and green on the brown paper.
-It looks like a darker green on the lime-green paper.
-So the surrounding colors and values can even throw it into a different hue!
+The color looks orange-ish on black paper, darker yellow on the white, orange-y on the blue paper and olive green on the brown paper.
+Then it looks like a darker green altogether on the lime-green paper.
+Look at the clear difference between the first mark on the black paper and the last one on the lime paper.
+So depending on its surrounding colors and values, a color may even appear to be thrown into a completely different hue family!
 Mind blown.

-In a color wheel, there are ideally 12 color hues or “families.” ( I know we all learned the 7 colors of the rainbow as a kid, but there are 12…).
-Grey is not one of them.
+On a color wheel, there are 12 color hues or “families.” ( I know we all learned the “7 colors of the rainbow” as a kid, but there are actually 12…).
+And “Grey” is not one of them.
 Grey tends to represent the very “dirtied” versions of the twelve, but it doesn’t have it’s own color family.
-(Artists call this type of color low-chroma) In my workshop, when someone asks should they place “grey” into a painting, I say “Which grey?
+(Artists call this type of color low-chroma) In my workshops, when someone asks should they place “grey” into a painting, I say “Which grey?
 A purple-grey, a blue-grey, an orange-grey?
-And depending on where it is placed, or what colors are next to it, it may change color!
+And depending on where it is placed, or what colors are next to it, it may change color completely.

 So the next time you look at a box of crayons and admire all the pretty colors, remember the little “grey” crayon.
 It might surprise you with its amazing hidden color!